 Kenneth Gaither, PhD

-Dr. Kenneth W Gaither has global responsibility leading the implementation and oversight of clinical trials for Bioclinica and has more than 20 years of experience in bone densitometry, body composition assessment, vertebral fracture and morphology methods, and structural geometry of bone within international multicenter clinical trials.
-He has published on these areas in peer-reviewed journals, and is a member of the American Society for Bone and Mineral Research and the International Society for Clinical Densitometry.
+Dr. Kenneth W. Gaither has global responsibility leading the implementation and oversight of clinical trials for Bioclinica.
+With more than 25 years of experience, Dr. Gaither has expertise in the musculoskeletal, gastroenterology and respiratory therapeutic areas utilizing bone densitometry, endoscopy, MR enterography, body composition assessments, vertebral fracture and morphology methods, and structural geometry within international multicenter clinical trials.
+He has published on these areas in peer-reviewed journals, and is a member of the American Society for Bone and Mineral Research, the International Society for Clinical Densitometry, and the European Crohn’s and Colitis Organisation.
 Dr. Gaither received his Ph.D. in systems science with a focus on the utilization of simulation modeling for risk based systems.
 He has held director and vice president level positions within project management, data management, site selection and operations in a variety of healthcare industries including clinical research organizations, centralized imaging laboratories, and medical device manufacturers.
 Prior to Dr. Gaither’s career in healthcare, he served in the US Marine Corps as a signals intelligence officer and is a decorated veteran of foreign wars.

 Vahan Sharoyan, PhD